XFox111/XFox111/README.md

 - 🔭 I’m currently working on [Tabs aside chrome extension](https://github.com/xfox111/TabsAsideExtension)!
 - 🌱 I’d like to learn more about quantum computing 🎇✨ and AI 🤖
-- 💬 Ask me about UWP, C#, or other .NET stuff 🐱‍🏍
+- 💬 Ask me about UWP, C#, or any other .NET stuff 🐱‍🏍
 - 📫 How to reach me: eugene@xfox111.net ✉
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: C# is Microsoft Java